Philosophy, Religion, and Worldviews

 The Philosophy, Religion, and Worldviews Member Community encourages philosophers and religious leaders to actively participate in ILA as a means to hone their leadership skills for use in their respective spheres of influence and provide corresponding insights to ILA members.

-Sample Philosophy, Religion, and Worldviews Resources
+ILA Philosophy, Religion, and Worldviews Resources

 With Jon Wergin and Martha Miser (Moderator)